nitesh-venkata-sainadh/retail-sales-performance-dashboard-powerbi/README.md

 - West region generates the highest overall revenue contribution
 - Technology is the top-performing category, contributing the largest portion of total revenue
 - Sales show a noticeable increase toward the end of the year, especially in Q4
-- Top 10 products contribute significant share
+- The top 10 products account for a significant share of total revenue

-## 🛠 Tools used
+## 🛠 Tools Used
 - Power BI
 - Power Query
 - DAX